otto-de/api-guidelines/api-guidelines/async/kafka/topics/rules/must-write-new-incompatible-version-of-domain-events-into-same-topic.md

 ---
-type: MUST
 id: R200017
 ---

-# write new incompatible version of domain events into the same topic
+# MUST write new incompatible version of domain events into the same topic

 Event producers write different domain event types for the same entity type to the same topic to [provide order guarantees](@guidelines/R200007) for event consumers.
 Therefore, topics for domain events usually contain multiple domain event types which are versioned independently.